mshoaib9711/WallpaperLedstrip/ReadMe.md

 Before we jump straight into usage, we will need to install few pieces  of software to get this up and running.

 ### Installing Python
-We will first be needing to install the latest version of [Python](https://www.python.org/downloads/).
+So if you don'r already have Python installed on your PC we will first be needing to install the latest version  from [here](https://www.python.org/downloads/).
 ### Installing Arduino IDE
-After installing python we then need to install [Arduino IDE](https://www.arduino.cc/en/Main/Software/).
+And for those who don't have Arduino IDE installed we then would need to install [Arduino IDE](https://www.arduino.cc/en/Main/Software/).
 Once done, we can now plug in our Arduino board which is ready to roll.
 ## Setting Up
-This is where we will be getting down and dirty, just kidding.
-We will need to make a few simple connections and install few libraries that make this project work as intended.
+Ok, this is where we will be getting down and dirty, just kidding.
+We will simply need to make a few easy connections and install few libraries that make this project work as intended.
 ### Connections
 ![ALT](/Ledsetup.PNG)<br>
 Here are the simple connections you will be needing to get the Arduino and LED strip ready.
+Notice that the DC barrel jack only represents a 5V 2A power source.
 ### Python Libraries
 Apart from using the in-built packages from python, we make use of 'PIL' package that needs to be installed on your PC.
 To do that we use this command in the terminal:
 ~~~